-Most college students receive some kind of financial aid, either in the form of student loans, parent loans, grants, scholarships, or Federal work-study.
-In order to better understand what these options mean to you and your student, be sure to read our Paying for College Guide.
-Your client educational specialist (CES) has emailed this to you, but if you’d like it resent, request a copy here.
+Most college students receive financial aid in the form of student loans, grants, scholarships, or federal work-study.
+In order to understand what these options mean to you and your student, be sure to read our Paying for College Guide located within your online college planner.

 We know you’d like to pay for college without loans, but it simply isn’t an option for many families.
 Preparing a four year college cash-flow analysis is the best way to determine actual yearly costs and any amounts that will need to be financed.
 There are different financing options, with an education loan being the most popular.
 Once the student has accepted the Federal Direct Student Loan, it’s important to understand if parent (co-signer) loans (government or private) are the next best resource for your family.
 If you find yourself in need of private student loans, below are our suggested lenders.
 We have vetted these lenders for ease of application, customer service and competitive interest rates.